linuxdeepin/dde-help/dde/en_US/index.md

  ![1|openworkspace](png/openworkspace.png)

 ### Trash
-You can find all deleted files in trash which can be resumed or emptied.
+You can find all deleted files in trash which can be restored or emptied.

-- Trash will be displayed on desktop if you switch to classic mode or efficient mode.
+- Normally, you can open Deepin File Manager to manage the trash.
 -  Trash will be displayed on Dock if you switch to fashion mode.

-#### Restore Files
+### Restore Files
 You can restore files deleted by mistake by executing the following operations:

 1. Select file to restore in trash.